 Shape of Sleeping Bag

-The rectangle sleeping bag is my favourite.
+The rectangle sleeping bag is my favorite.
 I find mummy bags too restrictive while sleeping or trying to get to sleep – though after walking all day falling asleep was never an issue.
-Normally these bag can open up and be used as a blanket or like a duvet.
+Normally these bags can open up and be used as a blanket or like a duvet.
 (For couples walking the Camino you can also buy rectangle bags that zip two bags together)

 Each of the sleeping bags types can have various extra features like a hood, a tape that covers the zip for better insulation, a stash pocket, and even loops to hold a sleeping mat – though you will not need a sleeping mat on the Camino.